azadeh-gh/TimeSeries/README.md

-# Using deep learning neural networks to Predict the recovery effectivness (REN) of water well
-**This repository contains project data, notes and scripts for  artificial neural network based predicting of REN using factors that significantly affecting REN in water well.**
-## Description
-The REN performance criterion equals the amount of the water injected in water well that is recoverable via the same well during a specified exatraction period.
+ REN performance criterion equals the amount of the water injected in water well that is recoverable via the same well during a specified exatraction period.

 The dataset used to train and verify the ANN derive from 5,000 MODFLOW-MT3DMS simulations.
 Inputs (independent variables) for these simulations differ for seven hydrogeological and operational factors that potentially impact REN.
 These factors are: background gradient, hydraulic conductivity, injection rate and duration, extraction rate and duration, storage duration, aquifer thickness, porosity, and